pingcap/docs/data-migration/aurora/from-snapshot.md

 > - If TLS is enabled in the target TiDB cluster, you also need to configure TLS.
 > - For more configurations, see [TiDB Lightning Configuration](/tidb-lightning/tidb-lightning-configuration.md).

 ## Step 4.
-Create table schema in TiDB
+Create table schemas in TiDB

 Use TiDB Lightning to create table schemas: